salt-formulas/salt-formula-linux/README.rst

 **DPDK OVS bridge for VXLAN**

-If VXLAN is used as tenant segmentation then ip address must be set on br-prv
+If VXLAN is used as tenant segmentation, IP address must be set on ``br-prv``.

 .. code-block:: yaml